davidlattimore/davidlattimore.github.io/_posts/2025-09-03-rustforge-wild-performance-tricks.md

 Note, that `rayon::spawn` itself does a heap allocation, so this would only be worthwhile if `buffer` was potentially very large.
 This is definitely something you'd want to benchmark to see if it actually improves the runtime for your use-case.
-There is at least one place in the Wild linker where we do this and it did give a measurable reduction in runtime.
+There is at least one place in the Wild linker where we did this and it did give a measurable reduction in runtime.

 Similar to buffer reuse, if our heap allocation has non-static lifetimes associated with it, we can get rid of them using `reuse_vec`.